Para-Lang/para-compiler/README.md

 ### Installation

-To install Para-C, you can either use the pre-built installer for the specified version or build the compiler yourself and run the installer afterwards.
-(Only building the compiler will not be enough, since the configuration of the installer needs to be run so that the )
+To install Para-C, you can either use the pre-built installer for the specified version or build the compiler yourself.
+(Only building the compiler will not be enough for Windows systems, since the configuration of the installer needs to be run so that the path is correctly modified)